 It is, perhaps, ironic that a cantata so preoccupied with the notion of ′coming′ or ′approaching′, an obviously apt theme for Advent, should seem so anxious to end and depart.
 Most unusually, Bach sets only the last two phrases of the chorale, sung by the sopranos and apparently not reinforced by other instruments.
 For those who wish to examine Bach′s later, more conventional harmonisation of the complete melody, see C 36 (vol 3, chapter 34).

-It is, indeed, a mystery why this movement should be truncated in this way.
-Pressures of deadlines may be discounted; Bach always seemed to find the time to accomplish that which was necessary and appropriate.
-Perhaps the original version of the work had to be shoehorned into a limited time scale.
+It may seem a mystery why this movement should be truncated in this way.
+Pressures of deadlines may be discounted; Bach always seemed to find the time to accomplish that which he deemed necessary and appropriate.
+We can probably discount the idea that the original version of the work might have had to be shoehorned into a limited time scale.
 Conceivably the most convincing explanation lies, as it so often does, within the text----Amen, come wondrous Crown, do not delay, I await You longingly.
 The hymn tune itself, through its very abbreviation implies a sense of urgency and the feeling of being unable to defer any longer.